Deploy your app to Azure App Service using FTP/S

 For enhanced security, you should allow FTP over SSL only.
 You can also disable both FTP and FTPS if you don't use FTP deployment.

-In your app's resource page in Azure portal, select App settings in the left navigation.
+In your app's resource page in Azure portal, select Configuration > General settings from the left navigation.

-To disable unencrypted FTP, select FTPS Only.
-To disable both FTP and FTPS entirely, select Disable.
+To disable unencrypted FTP, select FTPS Only in FTP state.
+To disable both FTP and FTPS entirely, select Disabled.
 When finished, click Save.
-If using FTPS Only you must enforce TLS 1.2 or higher by navigating to the SSL settings blade of your web app.
+If using FTPS Only, you must enforce TLS 1.2 or higher by navigating to the TLS/SSL settings blade of your web app.
 TLS 1.0 and 1.1 are not supported with FTPS Only.

 Automate with scripts